The Year of Second Chances

 “Remind me, exactly what it is we do ?"
 I asked, genuinely curious about her assessment of our track record.

 She mused on the question before answering.
-“We, I’d say eating craft services food and taking blurry photos of background extras, is our specialty."
+“Well, I’d say eating craft services food and taking abstract photos of background extras is our specialty."

 She had a point.
 Our previous attempts at documenting film productions have gone about as smoothly as folding a fitted sheet.
-Still, this new opportunity feels different.
-Maybe it has something to do with my experience, which consists mostly of getting lost, parking illegally, and being turned away by security guards, but we learn from our mistakes.
+I’m sure my track record hasn’t helped: getting lost, parking illegally, and being turned away by security guards is basically my signature move.
+Still, we learn from our mistakes if what I hear is correct.

 "This could be our big break," Amy continued, "We could become the unofficial chronicler of Wilmington's film scene!"